-Victoria has a long-standing history in education and community involvement in the arts, having taught ceramics to people with disabilities, primary children and adults in South Africa, QLD and NSW.
-She is a member of the Australian Ceramics Association, participating in the Open Studios event held annually across Australia.
-Victoria’s work is held in collections in NSW and Cape Town and her works have been featured in the Artists Portfolio Magazine.
+Victoria has a long-standing history in education and community involvement in the arts, having taught ceramics to people with disabilities, primary and secondary school children and adults in England, South Africa, QLD and NSW.